microsoft/onnxruntime/docs/get-started/with-javascript/web.md

 - \[2]: WebGPU requires Chromium v113 or later on Windows.
 Float16 support requires Chrome v121 or later, and Edge v122 or later.
 - \[3]: WebGPU requires Chromium v121 or later on Windows.
 - \[4]: WebGL support is in maintenance mode.
 It is recommended to use WebGPU for better performance.
-- \[5]: Requires to launch browser with commandline flag `--enable-experimental-web-platform-features`.
+- \[5]: Requires to launch browser with commandline flag `--enable-features=WebMachineLearningNeuralNetwork`.